unexpectedjs/unexpected/documentation/array/to-be-a-map-whose-keys-satisfy.md

        'to match', /^[a-z]{3}$/);

 expect(['foo', 'bar', 'baz', 'qux'],
-       'to be a map whose keys satisfy',
+       'to be a non-empty map whose keys satisfy',
        'to match', /^\d+$/);
 ```
 <!-- /evaluate -->